jameshanlon/cheese/pages/pre-survey-guide.md

 ## Confidentiality

-Results of our surveys remain confidential between you and The CHEESE Project, however, in order for us to be able to collect data city-wide on building faults and energy saving, etc. we may use anonymised recordings, photos of structure, and details of the survey for analysis, publicity, fund-raising etc. purposes.
+Results of our surveys and follow-ups remain confidential between you and The CHEESE Project, however, in order for us to be able to collect data city-wide on building faults and energy saving, etc. we may use anonymised recordings, photos of structure, and details of the survey for analysis, publicity, fund-raising etc.  purposes.

 ## Payment